billerickson/BE-Featured-Areas/README.md

 * `be_featured_areas` - Modify which featured areas are available ([example](https://gist.github.com/billerickson/60de534fb4424818a9c55af6be5917f3))
 * `be_featured_areas_post_types` - Which post types can be featured.
 Default is `array( 'post' )`
 * `be_featured_areas_taxonomy` - Taxonomy used for featured areas.
 Default is `featured_area`
 * `be_featured_areas_register_taxonomy` - Whether to create the taxonomy.
-Use this to disable registration if the taxonomy is registered elsewhere ([example](https://gist.github.com/billerickson/819f70e593781a87eff018486a3946f4))
+You can disable registration if the taxonomy is registered elsewhere ([example](https://gist.github.com/billerickson/819f70e593781a87eff018486a3946f4))